FAIRDataTeam/compose/readme.md

 ## Troubleshooting

-### Q: Compose up fails with "no matching manifest" on macOS
+### Compose up fails with "no matching manifest" on macOS

 On a mac with Apple silicon (or on other computers with arm64 processor architecture), `docker compose up -d` may produce an error like the following: